MianDaniyalHassan/Computer-Science-Course-Archive/readme.md

 ## 🤝 Contributing

 If you're a fellow CS student and have material that would help others — updated past papers, better notes, a course outline for a newer semester — feel free to open a pull request or reach out.
 This is meant to grow with each batch, not just sit as a static dump from Fall 2023.

 ---

+## 📜 Disclaimer

+This repository is a personal collection of coursework, programming exercises, projects, notes, and other learning materials developed or collected during my Computer Science studies.

+The code and materials created by me are shared for educational, reference, and portfolio purposes only.
+They are not intended to encourage or facilitate academic dishonesty, plagiarism, or submission of another person's work as one's own.

+Some materials may have been provided as part of academic courses or may reference third-party resources.
+All rights to such materials belong to their respective authors, instructors, institutions, or copyright holders.
+No ownership of third-party content is claimed.

+If you are a student, please use this repository only as a learning and reference resource and follow the academic integrity policies of your own institution.

+If you are the copyright holder of any material in this repository and believe it has been shared without appropriate permission, please contact me and I will review and, where appropriate, remove the material.

+---